MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsTeamsCallingPolicy.md

 PS C:>  Remove-CsTeamsCallingPolicy -Identity Global
 ```

-This example resets the Global policy instance to the default values.
+This example resets the Global Policy instance to the default values.

 ## PARAMETERS